hilkafi/weather_forecasting/README.md

 Technical Description:
 This applications backend built with django, django-rest-framework, django-rest-knox, sqlite3.
 Frontend built react, react-dom, redux, react-redux, redux-thunk, react-router-dom, axios, react-spinners, prop-types.
 This application uses OpenWeatherMap API to provide weather forecast data.
-It uses One Call API of the OpenWeatherMap.
+It uses 'One Call API' of the OpenWeatherMap.